PMArkive/NintendoClients_wiki/AAuth-Server.md

 The `gvt` parameter is calculated with <code><a href="https://switchbrew.org/wiki/Lotus3#ChallengeCardExistence">ChallengeCardExistence</a></code>.
 I have no idea how this works.

 #### DIGITAL
 Tickets can be dumped with [nxdumptool](https://github.com/DarkMatterCore/nxdumptool).
-Dump the BASE ticket, and do not remove console specific data.
+Always dump the base ticket, and do not remove console specific data.

 The ticket is not sent to the server in plain text.
 Instead, it is encrypted with AES-CBC with a random key.
 The key itself is then encrypted with RSA-OAEP with SHA256.